Cheese Choux Pastries Filled with Mushrooms in Madeira

 The three different kinds of mushroom are cooked very slowly in Madeira and then sandwiched between light cheese choux pastry.
 A good accompaniment would be a salad of mixed leaves, watercress and orange segments, dressed with a lemon vinaigrette.

 This recipe is taken from Delia Smith’s Christmas.
-Serves 2
+Serves 2.
+Scroll down to Ask Lindsey to see questions she has answered on this recipe

 You can make the filling for this and the raw choux pastry the day before, if you care to, as they can be assembled and cooked later without any ill-effects.